Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Frontier detection

-In the next step of handling submap updates, we exploit several properties of graph SLAM based on occupancy grid submaps: \begin{enumerate} \item The occupancy grids of finished submaps are immutable.
-Therefore, it is not necessary to re-detect \emph{local} frontiers for already finished submaps. \item The algorithm for handling submap updates may assume that no graph optimization has occurred since the last submap update event, so all existing \emph{global} frontiers of finished submaps are valid (except for the situation described below). \item The cell occupancy probabilities of active submaps have decreasing entropy, which means that only previously \textbf{unobserved} cells can become \textbf{observed}, and not vice-versa.
-This implies that updates to active submaps can invalidate the global frontiers of intersecting submaps. \end{enumerate} In \crefrange{algline:test_adjacent_global_frontiers_against_active_submaps_begin}{algline:test_adjacent_global_frontiers_against_active_submaps_end}, it is tested if the new versions of active submaps cover existing valid global frontiers of the intersecting finished submaps.
+In \autoref{alg:handle_submap_update}, \crefrange{algline:test_adjacent_global_frontiers_against_active_submaps_begin}{algline:test_adjacent_global_frontiers_against_active_submaps_end}, it is tested if the new versions of active submaps cover up existing valid global frontiers of the intersecting finished submaps.
 This is done by performing stabbing query tests of the global frontier points against the active submaps.
-If the stabbing query test fails, the newly covered global frontier points are removed from the set of global frontier points (\autoref{algline:test_adjacent_global_frontiers_against_active_submaps_end}), thus preserving the invariant that all global frontier points at a time are valid.
+If the stabbing query test fails, the newly covered up global frontier points are removed from the set of global frontier points (\autoref{algline:remove_adjacent_global_frontiers}), thus preserving the invariant that all global frontier points at a time are valid.
 The global frontiers of finished submaps whose global frontier points got removed are also marked as updated (\autoref{algline:mark_adjacent_global_frontiers_changed}) for incremental publishing of frontier updates (\autoref{algline:publishing_of_incremental_frontier_updates}).

-Bounding boxes of finished submaps are stored inside a tree data structure which enables fast queries of submaps which intersect with a given bounding box (e.g. looking up finished submaps intersecting with an active submap, \autoref{algline:intersecting_submaps_query}).
-When a submap is marked as finished, its bounding box is inserted into the tree structure (\autoref{algline:insert_finished_submap_bounding_boxes}).
+Bounding boxes of finished submaps are stored inside a spatial index tree data structure which enables fast queries of submaps which intersect with a given bounding box (used for looking up finished submaps intersecting with an active submap in \autoref{alg:handle_submap_update}, \autoref{algline:intersecting_submaps_query}).
+When a submap is marked as finished, its bounding box is inserted into the tree structure (\crefrange{algline:begin_insert_finished_submap_bounding_boxes}{algline:end_insert_finished_submap_bounding_boxes}).
 Our implementation uses the Boost implementation of R-trees \cite{boost_rtree} for storing global axis-aligned bounding boxes of finished submaps.

 It can also be noted that not all submap update events have to be handled in order to guarantee a correct result -- any non-final submap update can be skipped.
 A robotic exploration system which does not require real-time frontier updates after every scan, but rather occasionally, can invoke the algorithm for handling submap updates only when a submap is finished.
 This can significantly reduce the computational effort of keeping the frontier up to date, up to a factor of $n_{scans}$.